surifirstpin/biplus_documentation/docs/README.md

 #### Better Insights across all Domains

 Bi+ Streamline workforce Planning, performance tracking, Analysis and improves the quality in a dynamic regulatory environment for all domains.
-# See BI+ In Action
+# Acubi in Action

  ### Connect to any data source

  Import data from files,databases, cloud drives, popular business applications and in-house apps.
 Its rapid setup connects people to data quickly and retrieve massive amount of data with an ease.

  ### Smarter visualization

-  Bi+ delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.
+  Acubi delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.

+  #### Variety of reporting components

+ Usage of different type of charts, widgets, pivot tables and tabular view components to create smart and insightful reports and dashboards.
  ### Beautiful Dashboards
 Join multiple report layouts into single good-looking dashboard, by customizing it as per your business needs.